Model Context Protocol (MCP) Quick Start Guide

 ```

-It will prompt us to set the parameters we pass in, and it will generate an attachment in our chat window.
+It will prompt us to set the parameters we pass in, and then it will generate an attachment in our chat window.

 ### Resource